waldrain/waldrain.github.io/moniwonig.md

 - tom said he will start sawing today and can saw more, including curved trunks down to 23 cm diameter
 - prepared remaining tree trunks for frieder to pick up

+### done 2024-04-10

+- put up lumber storage roofing on south border to elben for cbl's long pieces of lumber
+- block the OGN gas heater bathroom chimney exhaust better, cover with plaster &ndash; closed OGN bathroom chimney hole so WWWP does not suck in smoke from below
+- started work on aussenkueche wall and floor
+- placed aussenkueche oven and wash basin
+- cut and place missing OGN balkonbrett

 ## todo

 - prepare temporary lumber storage platform on waldrain for 4-9 m3 of fresh sawn oak and ash